 Getting involved in the hobbies and interests you had at home is an excellent way to meet new people.
 Search online for the New Zealand versions of the clubs and communities you used to be involved with - or try something new!

-Yes, we’re crazy about sport so you’ll find lots of opportunities to join teams and meet people that way.
+Yes, many of us are crazy about sport.
+You will find lots of opportunities to join teams and meet people that way.
 Workplaces sometimes have sports teams, or you can join a club.
-If you don’t play sport you can always participate as a volunteer.
+If you do not play sport you can always take part as a volunteer.

-Check the Sports page of this website, or the Regional pages for information on local sports clubs.
+Check our Sports page or the regional pages for information on local sports clubs.

 Take a ‘night class’

 A great institution in New Zealand is Adult and Community Education (ACE).
-It’s commonly referred to as night classes - even though many are held during the day.
+It is commonly referred to as night classes - even though many are held during the day.

-ACE offers reasonably-priced tutored classes which don’t necessarily lead to a qualification but generally teach about a hobby or general interest topic.
+ACE offers reasonably-priced tutored classes which do not necessarily lead to a qualification but teach you about a hobby or general interest topic.

 Online and business networks

-There’s also a website called ‘Meetup’ that lists a wide range of groups around New Zealand that you can join.
-It a great way to meet new people with similar interests to you - you can even start your own Meetup group.
-For example, there’s a Meetup group for International Spouses in Wellington.
+- There is also a website called ‘Meetup’.
+It lists a wide range of groups around New Zealand that you can join.
+It is a great way to meet new people with similar interests to you - you can even start your own Meetup group.

 - You could also make connections with multi-cultural communities in your area to share your story and hear similar stories of people living in New Zealand.